ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/powershell-for-data-access-governance.md

 ## View/Download reports using PowerShell

-To download a specific report, you will need the reportID.
-Retrieve the reportID using the **Get-SPODataAccessGovernanceInsight** command as specified above and use the **Export-SPODataAccessGovernanceInsight** command to download the report to a specified path.
+To download a specific report, you need the reportID.
+Retrieve the reportID using the **Get-SPODataAccessGovernanceInsight** command and use the **Export-SPODataAccessGovernanceInsight** command to download the report to a specified path.

 ```powershell
 Export-SPODataAccessGovernanceInsight -ReportID f2003a70-eca0-4db7-8d75-a5b7f2f8d1a0 -DownloadPath "C:\Users\TestUser\Documents\DAGReports"
 ```

-This will download a CSV file to the specified path.
+This downloads a CSV file to the specified path.
 Details of the CSV/view for each report are discussed [here](data-access-governance-reports.md#access-the-reports-in-the-sharepoint-admin-center).

 > [!NOTE]
 > The default download path is the 'Downloads' folder.